+'''

-$jfm=\langle name \rangle$
+jfm=\langle name \rangle

+'''

 Specify the name of (horizontal) JFM.
-If specified JFM has not been loaded, Lua T_EX -ja search and load a file named $jfm-\langle name \rangle$.
+If specified JFM has not been loaded, LuaTeX-ja search and load a file named $jfm-\langle name \rangle$.
 Lua.

-The following JFMs are shipped with LuaT_FX-ja:
+The following JFMs are shipped with LuaT_EX-ja:

 - jfm-ujis.lua A standard JFM in LuaTeX-ja.
 This JFM is based on upnmlminr-h.tfm, a metric for UTF/OTF package that is used in upTeX.
 When you use the luatexja-otf package, you should use this JFM. - jfm-jis.lua A counterpart for jis.tfm, "JIS font metric" which is widely used in pTeX.
-A major difference between jfm-ujis.lua and this jfm-jis.lua is that most characters under jfm-ujis.lua are square-shaped, while that under jfm-jis.lua are horizontal rectangles.
+A major difference between jfm-ujis.lua and this jfm-jis.lua is that most characters under jfm-ujis.lua are square-shaped, while that under jfm-jis.lua are horizontal rectangles. - jfm-min.lua A counterpart for min10.tfm, which is one of the default Japanese font metric shipped with pTpX.